 Tutti & Tutti Arts - I lived in Adelaide from 2001-2010 and for much of this time worked in a variety of capacities with Tutti.
 I conducted, taught, arranged for and produced CDs for the choirs and solo singers; music-directed several shows; set up and taught a digital media program (animation/film-making/photography); documented performances and helped in whatever way I could.
 I first met Pat Rix, the visionary Artistic Director of Tutti through Rosalba Clemente, herself the Artistic Director of State Theatre of South Australia.
 The first project I worked on with Tutti was My Life, My Love for the 2002 Adelaide Festival.
 You'll see work I did with Tutti through various sections of this website, particularly on the audio and video pages.

 Various People - Also in Adelaide I worked on several occasions with Director Cheryl Pickering, sometimes in co-productions with Tutti and sometimes with her company Various People.
 I was a founding board member of Various People and have managed to return to Adelaide on a couple of occasions to work with Various People.
 In November 2017, Nawres Al Freh and I spent a week working on a new production, Conversations.

 FRIENDS AND COLLEAGUES - LUTHIERS

 Peter Biffin - inventor and maker of the amazing tarhu series of instruments that Ross Daly, Nawres al Freh (and many other wonderful musicians) play.
 Peter also makes amazing lutes, theorbos, vihuelas and many others.
 I own a beautiful vihuela and a fabulous Baroque guitar made by Peter.

 Scott Wise - I grew up in Fremantle, Western Australia and I met Scott at his legendary guitar workshop around 1980.
-He made me a dreadnought streel-string guitar in the style of a Martin D-28 which I still adore and play all the time.
-He also introduced me to Brian Black, with whom I started playing classical guitar duets and who convinced me that going to the Conservatorium was a good idea.
+He made me a dreadnought steel-string guitar in the style of a Martin D-28 which I still adore and play all the time.
+He also introduced me to Brian Black, with whom I studied, started playing classical guitar duets and who convinced me that going to the Conservatorium was a good idea.
 That totally changed my life!